 - Avoid Engaging: This can be difficult, especially in situations where the abuser has some level of control over the target.
 However, refusing to engage in abusive behavior, such as calling out comments, remaining calm in the face of anger, and choosing to avoid interactions that could escalate may help curb the abuse.
 If the abuse is happening in an exploitative way, this may mean doing what is reasonable based on your job description.
 This may allow proof for you to give to higher management as unreasonable and abusive behavior.

-- Find an Exit: If the abuse is so great that you are performing poorly or suffering to perform adequately, it may be time to find a new job, especially in a company where there seems to be little recourse for the individuals that are abusing you.
+- Find an Exit: If the abuse is so great that you are performing poorly or suffering to perform adequately, it may be time to find a new job, especially in a company where there seems to be little recourse for the individuals who are abusing you.
 If you can find another job before it gets to this point, that may be the best decision.

 Again, it is important to remember that solving and stopping this abuse is not your responsibility.
 However, these steps may make your life more enjoyable as you move forward.

-Emotional abuse in the workplace is not something that should be taken lightly, as it can cause severe harm for individuals suffering from the abuse, as well as the workplace itself.
+Psychological harassment in the workplace is not something that should be taken lightly, as it can cause severe harm for individuals suffering from the abuse, as well as the workplace itself.
 Identifying and acknowledging this abuse is important to help develop a plan of action to stop the abuse and prevent it from moving forward.
 The best thing a workplace can do is be prepared and address the abuse swiftly, as it will send a message to anyone who may be considering using similar tactics.
 Emotional abuse is a serious issue, and understanding and acknowledging it is an important step to making a workplace safe.